Ego death: Definitions

 Ego death and the related term "ego loss" have been defined in the context of mysticism by the religious studies scholar Daniel Merkur as "an imageless experience in which there is no sense of personal identity.
 It is the experience that remains possible in a state of extremely deep trance when the ego-functions of reality-testing, sense-perception, memory, reason, fantasy and self-representation are repressed [...]
 Muslim Sufis call it fana ('annihilation'), and medieval Jewish kabbalists termed it 'the kiss of death'".

 Carter Phipps equates enlightenment and ego death, which he defines as "the renunciation, rejection and, ultimately, the death of the need to hold on to a separate, self-centered existence".

 In Jungian psychology, Ventegodt and Merrick define ego death as "a fundamental transformation of the psyche".
 Such a shift in personality has been labeled an "ego death" in Buddhism, or a psychic death by Jung.

 In comparative mythology, ego death is the second phase of Joseph Campbell's description of the Hero's Journey, which includes a phase of separation, transition, and incorporation.
-The second phase is a phase of self-surrender and ego-death, after which the hero returns to enrich the world with their discoveries.
+The second phase is a phase of self-surrender and ego death, after which the hero returns to enrich the world with their discoveries.

-In psychedelic culture, Leary, Metzner and Alpert (1964) define ego death, or ego loss as they call it, as part of the (symbolic) experience of death in which the old ego must die before one can be spiritually reborn.
+In psychedelic culture, Leary, Metzner, and Alpert (1964) define ego death.
 They define ego loss as "... complete transcendence − beyond words, beyond spacetime, beyond self.
 There are no visions, no sense of self, no thoughts.
 There are only pure awareness and ecstatic freedom".

-Several psychologists working on psychedelics have defined ego-death.
+Several psychologists working on psychedelics have defined ego death.
 Alnaes (1964) defines ego death as "[L]oss of ego-feeling".
 Stanislav Grof (1988) defines it as "a sense of total annihilation [...]
 This experience of "ego death" seems to entail an instant merciless destruction of all previous reference points in the life of the individual [...]
 [E]go death means an irreversible end to one's philosophical identification with what Alan Watts called "skin-encapsulated ego".
-The psychologist John Harrison (2010) defines "[T]emporary ego death [as the] loss of the separate self[,] or, in the affirmative, [...] a deep and profound merging with the transcendent other.
-Johnson, Richards and Griffiths (2008), paraphrasing Leary et al. and Grof define ego death as "temporarily experienc[ing] a complete loss of subjective self-identity.
+Johnson, Richards, and Griffiths (2008), paraphrasing Leary et al. and Grof define ego death as "temporarily experienc[ing] a complete loss of subjective self-identity."
+The psychologist John Harrison (2010) defines "[T]emporary ego death [as the] loss of the separate self[,] or, in the affirmative, [...] a deep and profound merging with the transcendent other."

 Conceptual development

-The concept of "ego death" developed along a number of intertwined strands of thought, including especially the following: romantic movements and subcultures; Theosophy; anthropological research on rites de passage and shamanism; Joseph Campbell's comparative mythology; Jungian psychology; the psychedelic scene of the 1960s; and transpersonal psychology.
+The concept of "ego death" developed along a number of intertwined strands of thought, including especially the following: romantic movements and subcultures; Theosophy; anthropological research on rites de passage and shamanism; William James' self-surrender; Joseph Campbell's comparative mythology; Jungian psychology; the psychedelic scene of the 1960s; and transpersonal psychology.